Dr Neil Lamont, CPsychol, BPS, UKCP regd.

 Supervision & training

-I am a trained supervisor and currently provide individual and group clinical supervision to therapy practitioners at a chemical addiction recovery charity in West London.View supervision profile
+I am a trained and accredited supervisor (RAPPS - British Psychological Society) and currently provide group clinical supervision to doctoral student trainees and also to practitioners.View supervision profile